BUXIDIGITAL/sandbox1/PROJECT-SUMMARY.md

 ## 🔍 Quick File Reference

 **Need to update branding?**
-- Search for "ResumeBuilder" in all HTML files
+- Search for "HostedResume.com" in all HTML files
 - Update footer "Powered By BUXI DIGITAL" links

 **Need to change colors?**